 Description of Offices

-Unless otherwise specified by the board, which may, subject to the Act, modify, restrict or supplement such duties and powers, the offices of the Corporation, if designated and if officers are appointed, shall have the following duties and powers associated with their positions:
+The designated offices and appointed officers of the Corporation shall have the following duties and powers associated with their positions:

-Chair of the Board - The chair of the board, if one is to be appointed, shall be a director.
-The chair of the board, if any, shall, when present, preside at all meetings of the board of directors and of the members.
+Chair of the Board - The chair of the board shall be an independent director and shall be elected by the other directors.
+The chair of the board shall, when present, preside at all meetings of the board and of the members.
 The chair shall have such other duties and powers as the board may specify.

-Vice-Chair of the Board - The vice-chair of the board, if one is to be appointed, shall be a director.
-If the chair of the board is absent or is unable or refuses to act, the vice-chair of the board, if any, shall, when present, preside at all meetings of the board of directors and of the members.
+Vice-Chair of the Board - The vice-chair of the board shall be a director.
+If the chair of the board is absent or is unable or refuses to act, the vice-chair of the board shall, when present, preside at all meetings of the board and of the members.
 The vice-chair shall have such other duties and powers as the board may specify.

-President – If appointed, the president shall be the chief executive officer of the Corporation and shall be responsible for implementing the strategic plans and policies of the Corporation.
+President –the president shall be the chief executive officer of the Corporation and shall be responsible for implementing the strategic plans and policies of the Corporation.
 The president shall, subject to the authority of the board, have general supervision of the affairs of the Corporation.

 Secretary – If appointed, the secretary shall attend and be the secretary of all meetings of the board, members and committees of the board.
 The secretary shall enter or cause to be entered in the Corporation’s minute book, minutes of all proceedings at such meetings; the secretary shall give, or cause to be given, as and when instructed, notices to members, directors, the public accountant and members of committees; the secretary shall be the custodian of all books, papers, records, documents and other instruments belonging to the Corporation.